 C. Threats, physical abuse, or harassment directed toward a member of the Baylor faculty, staff, or student body or toward a visitor to the campus.

 F. Cohabitation.
 Baylor defines cohabitation as a male and female living together who are not married to each other.

 G. Expression that is inappropriate in the setting of Baylor University and in opposition to the Christian ideals it strives to uphold.

 H. Promotion, use or possession, or being under the influence of an alcoholic beverage on campus or at a University-related activity.
 A "university related activity" is any activity sponsored by the University or by any organization recognized by the University.
 The degree to which an organization is responsible for the activity of its members is not necessarily dependent upon the number of members engaging in the activity, but depends upon whether the activity is related to the organization as described in University's Process for Student Organization Violations.

 I. Unlawful manufacture, possession, use, sale, transfer, or purchase of a controlled substance or another dangerous drug such as a controlled substance analogue (designer drug) or drug paraphernalia.
-Any type of hookah is prohibited on the campus.
+Any type of hookah or bong is prohibited on the campus.